2i2c-org/infrastructure/docs/topic/hub-templates.md

 the hub domain, how the JupyterHub landing page will look like and authentication preferences.

 Because the templates are structured in a **hierarchical** model, so are their helm charts.
-The [jupyterhub helm chart](https://jupyterhub.github.io/helm-chart/) is a subchart of the base-hub and the base-hub chart along with the [dask-gateway](https://dask.org/dask-gateway-helm-repo/) one are subcharts of the daskhub.
+The [jupyterhub helm chart](https://jupyterhub.github.io/helm-chart/) is a subchart of the basehub and the basehub chart along with the [dask-gateway](https://dask.org/dask-gateway-helm-repo/) one are subcharts of the daskhub.

 **Visual of the helm-chart hierarchy:**